Ethan-CS/MeetingNotes/README.md

 **_Game-theoretic and probabilistic methods applied to spatial network models of contagion_**

-To find out more about my research and interests, see: [Ethan Kelly](https://gla.ac.uk/pgrs/ethankelly/)
+To find out more about my research and interests, see the links under "Contact".

 Below is a rough roadmap to the contents of the repo.